chaotic-cx/code-of-conduct/README.md

 ## Our Standards

-The Chaotic-AUR community is dedicated to providing a positive experience for everyone, regardless of:
+The Chaotic-CX community is dedicated to providing a positive experience for everyone, regardless of:

 - age
 - body size